 An add-on is a software extension that adds extra features to a program.
 It may extend certain functions within the application, add new items to the program's interface, or give the program additional capabilities.

 Extensions are software programs that customize the browsing experience.
-Depending on the browser, the term may be distinct from similar terms such as plug-in or add-on.
+Depending on the browser, the term may differ from similar terms such as plug-in or add-on.

 IT Resources include computing, networking, communications, application, and telecommunications systems, infrastructure, hardware, software, data, databases, personnel, procedures, physical facilities, cloud-based vendors, Software as a Service (SaaS) vendors, and any related materials and services.